bkrsingh1008/Call_Centre_Report_Excel/README.md

 5. 5-Star Ratings: I identified the number of calls that received 5-star rating, giving insights into the highest level of customer satisfaction.

 6. Monthly Call Trends: Analyzed the monthly trends in call volume to detect seasonal patterns or fluctuations, helping to forecast resource needs.
-Call volumes peaked in April and October, indicating periods of high activity.
+Call volumes peaked in April and October indicating periods of high activity.

 7. Gender Distribution Across Cities: Found insights into the number of male and female callers within different cities, which helps understand the demographic breakdown of customer interactions.